gnosis/gnosisvpn-client/ONBOARDING.md

 - Port: `3128`
 - Socks v5

+3. Make sure the `Proxy DNS when using SOCKS v5` option is enabled.

 ![Socks5 proxy settings in Firefox on macOS](./onboarding/macOS-FF-proxy.jpg)

-3. Click "OK" to save the settings.
+4. Click "OK" to save the settings.
    Start browsing [these select sites](https://gnosisvpn.com/servers#allowlist) through GnosisVPN.

 ---